MajorGiT89/GIS/README.md

 - add a layer for protected areas/conservation areas/private game reserves and summary tables for how many of the observations occurred in these areas.
 - add a layer for showing elevation.
 - add an input where the user can define their own buffer area around points (or not at all).
+- find a suitable legend for the soil type data: the legend it came with was in an ArcGis format so i couldn't access it, for now all you can see is the soil code type ands you have to search for the soil name in google.

 ------------------------------------------------------------------------